 DC power measurement is relatively simple as the equation is simply watts = volts x amps.
-For AC power measurement, the power factor (PF) introduces complexity as watts = volts x amps x PF.
-This measurement of AC power is referred to as active power, true power or real power.
+For AC electrical power measurement, the power factor (PF) introduces complexity as watts = volts x amps x PF.
+This measurement of AC power is referred to as active power, true power, or real power.
 In AC systems, multiplying volts x amps = volt-amps, also called apparent power.

 The Blondel Transformation states that total power is measured with one less wattmeter than the number of wires in the system.
-So, a single-phase, two-wire system will require one wattmeter, a single-phase, three-wire system will require two wattmeters (Figure 1), a three-phase, three-wire system will require two wattmeters, and a three-phase, four-wire system will require three watt meters.
+Therefore, a single-phase, two-wire system will require one wattmeter, a single-phase, three-wire system will require two wattmeters (Figure 1), a three-phase, three-wire system will require two wattmeters, and a three-phase, four-wire system will require three watt meters.

 Figure 1.
 The two-wattmeter method can measure power through direct connections to a 3P3W system.
 Pt = P1 + P2

 With a single-phase, two-wire system (Figure 2), the voltage and current detected by the wattmeter are equal to the total power dissipated by the load.
 The voltage is measured between the two wires, and the current is measured in the wire supplying power to the load, often called the hot wire.
 Voltage can typically be measured directly by a Power Analyzer up to 1000 V RMS.
 Higher voltages will require the use of a VT (Voltage Transformer) on an AC system to step down the voltage to a level that can be measured by the instrument.
 Currents can typically be measured directly by a Power Analyzer up to 50 A, depending on the instrument.
 Higher currents will require the use of a CT (Current Transformer) on an AC system.
-There are different types of CT’s.
+There are different types of CTs.
 Some are placed directly in-line.
 Others have a window which the current-carrying cable passes through.
 The third kind is a clamp-on type.
 For DC currents, a shunt is typically used.
 The shunt is placed in line and a low level millivolt signal is measured by the instrument.

 Figure 2.
 A single-phase, two-wire system uses a current transformer and voltage transformer.